Updated: Apr 20

 Fortunately, there are several things that you can do if you’ve been a victim of a scammer.

 Next, call your bank immediately.
-If you paid with electronic funds, the bank will refund your money if you explained what has happened.
+If you paid with electronic funds, the bank would refund your money if you explained what happened.

 Major Take Away

 Scams are evolving every second of the day.
 It is important to be aware of what’s out there and protect your identity and your money.

 With the holidays right around the corner, people are getting increasingly desperate.
 Don’t lose your compassion for others, but don’t let your compassion be your weakness.

 Always do your due diligence regarding any calls, texts, or emails you receive.